gammapy/gammapy/docs/install/index.rst

     conda activate gammapy-0.17

-Note that you have to execute that activation command (but not the environment cration command) every time you open a new terminal window, because the default with conda is the base environment, which doesn't have Gammapy installed.
+Note that you have to execute that activation command (but not the environment creation command) every time you open a new terminal window, because the default with conda is the base environment, which doesn't have Gammapy installed.

 To check your Gammapy installation, you can use this command: